-While we consider all eligible applications for interim funding, additional factors, such as an applicant's other support and the size of the current grant's unobligated balance, could lead NIGMS staff to decide not to offer interim funding.
+While staff consider all eligible applications for interim funding, additional factors, such as an applicant's other research support and the size of the current grant's unobligated balance, could result in no offer of support.
 Comments in the summary statement, input by the advisory council, budgetary considerations and programmatic balance also bear on the selection of applications recommended for interim funding.

 Some of the key administrative details of the interim funding policy are:

-- A project can receive interim funding only once during a competing renewal period.
+- A project may receive interim funding only once during a competing renewal period.

-- Interim funding will be considered only for the initial renewal application.
+- Interim funding will be considered only for the unamended renewal application.
 The grant must still be active or in a no-cost extension, not expired.

-- If NIGMS is subsequently able to award a competing continuation application, the first year of funding may be reduced in time and amount to accommodate any balance remaining in the interim award.
+- If NIGMS is subsequently able to award the renewal application, the first year of funding may be reduced in time and amount to accommodate any balance remaining in the interim award.